Anxiety in Highly Sensitive Children

 Anxiety in an HSC often shows up in unexpected ways—and parents are left unsure whether to push, protect, or back off.

-How ADHD Shows Up in Highly Sensitive Children by Age
+How Anxiety Shows Up by Age

 Toddlers & Preschoolers